rodrigo210686/case-aws-migration/README.md

 ==============

 To build the environment use a linux server with terraform installed and perform the command bellow.
+* In my code I used RDS Mysql instead of AURORA due limitation in my AWS acccount.

 ```sh
 git clone https://github.com/rodrigo210686/case-aws-migration.git